-The White Rock Festival of Lights takes place along the White Rock waterfront.
-It features Christmas trees and thousands of festive winter holiday lights.
+The Bright Walk in White Rock takes place along the White Rock waterfront.
+It features Christmas trees and thousands of festive illuminations.

 2019 marked the first year of the White Rock Festival of Lights.
-Over 40 thousand people visited and supported the new event.
-Folk were treated to an impressive display of festive Christmas lights set against a natural backdrop of the beautiful coastline.
+Over 40 thousand people visited and supported the event.
+The festival happened again in 2020.
+Folks were treated to an impressive display of festive Christmas lights set against a natural backdrop of the beautiful coastline.

 The event was originally created by members of the local White Rock community, but with the help and support of various partners and organizations.

 As of 2021, the event is now organized by the City of White Rock.
 The festival has a new name as well.
 Bright Walk in White Rock took place from early December in 2021 until mid-February in 2022.